Lostnintendo64/pokemon-battle-sim/README.md

 #### How many Pokemon are there?

-[number], I plan on adding more whenever I get the time
+50, I plan on adding more whenever I get the time.

 #### Where's the Elite 4?